Wednesday, October 1, 2008

 Children's Books about Graphing

 Here are a few suggestions of books for bedtime reading that have a mathematics theme.
 Some ideas for activities to accompany these books are also given.
 By simply reading these books, parents and teachers can introduce, support or review their children's understanding of fundamental mathematics concepts in a fun and engaging manner.
-This particular entry pertains to books about GRAPHING from the Data Management and Probability strand.
+This particular entry pertains to books a

 Strega Nona by Tomie de Paola Activities Graph pasta